Lizhclee/Portfolio/README.md

 between the user and the computer.

 ## WebDevelopmentProjects
-These are some HTML5 website designs that I have made.

 **Pocket Pantry** is a meal-planning web app designed for mobile devices.
 View the site here: